 Professional Experience

-Each role has been a new puzzle to solve, a new environment to navigate, and a new way to push myself.
-I love learning, adapting, and figuring things out and every step of my career has now led me to a place I once dreamed about.
+But when the right opportunities come along (ones that challenge me, push me forward, and align with where I want to grow) I’ve always trusted my instincts and taken the leap.
+Each role has been a new puzzle to solve, a new environment to navigate, and an opportunity to learn something new.
+I love learning, adapting, and figuring things out and every step of my career has now led me to a place I once only dreamed about.

 Here’s how I got here.